 Whether you officially help or not, phenology is fascinating–and already Cary scientists have some predictions to make about creatures as welcome as the peepers, or disliked as black-legged ticks.
-Read along to my conversation with Victoria as you listen to the March 9, 2015 edition of my radio show and podcast; listen in now using the player below.
+Read along to my conversation with Victoria as you listen to the March 9, 2015 edition of my public-radio show and podcast using the player below.
 You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 listen/read: phenology q&a with cary’s victoria kelly

 Q. Can you give some examples of the kinds of interactions that you focus on, Vicky, and why you look for what you look for?